Introduction

 Places To Visit In Uttarkashi

-Distance: Approx. 400 meters from the centre of Uttarkashi town.
+Distance: approx. 400 meters from the centre of Uttarkashi town.

-Travel time: A 10-20 minute walk or a short motorable ride.
+Travel time: a 10-20 minute walk or a short motorable ride.

-Significance: It holds great spiritual significance; it is mentioned in many ancient texts ( Skanda Purana) it is also considered the replica of the famous Kashi Vishwanath temple in Varanasi.
+Significance: it holds great spiritual significance; it is mentioned in many ancient texts ( Skanda Purana) it is also considered the replica of the famous Kashi Vishwanath temple in Varanasi.

 Highlights: The main sanctum of the temple and the surrounding Himalayan scenery.

-Altitude: 1,158 meters (3780 Feet) above sea level
+Altitude: 1,158 meters above sea level

 Distance: 450 meters from the centre of Uttarkashi.